EthanR168/QuackNet/README.md

 -   [Convolutional Neural Network Example](/ExampleCode/CNNExample.py): Shows how to use the convolutional layers in the library
 -   [MNIST Neural Network Example](/ExampleCode/MNISTExample/mnistExample.py): Shows how to use neural network to train on MNIST

-## Highlights

--   **Custom Architectures:** Define and train neural networks with fully customisable architectures
--   **Optimisation Algorithms:** Includes Gradient Descent, Stochastic Gradient Descent and Adam optimiser for efficient training
--   **Loss and Activation Functions:** Prebuilt support for common loss and activation functions with the option to make your own
--   **Layer Support:**
-    -   Fully Connected (Dense)
-    -   Convolutional
-    -   Pooling (max and Average)
-    -   Global Average Pooling
-    -   Activation layer
--   **Evaluation Tools:** Includes metrics for model evaluation such as accuracy and loss
--   **Save and Load:** Save weights and biases for reuse for further training
--   **Demo Projects:** Includes example implementations such as MNIST digit classification

 ## Roadmap

 - [X] **Forward propagation**
     Implemented the feed forward pass for neural network layers
 - [X] **Activation functions**
-    Added support for Leaky ReLU, Sigmoid, Softmax and others
+    Added support for Leaky ReLU, Sigmoid, SoftMax, and others
 - [X] **Loss functions**
-    Implemented MSE, MAE and Cross Entropy loss with their derivatives
+    Implemented MSE, MAE, and Cross Entropy loss with their derivatives
 - [X] **Backpropagation**
     Completed backpropagation for gradient calculation and parameter updates
 - [X] **Optimisers**